-The Heartland Economic Development Loan Program (HELP) Fund promotes community development in customer communities through a revolving loan fund.
+The Heartland Economic Development Loan Program (HELP) Fund offers low-interest financing through a revolving loan fund.
 It provides funds for business ownership and expansion, job creation and retention and entrepreneurial endeavors.

-Loans from the HELP fund offer interest rates that are lower than traditional rates, as well as financing for 10 years for land, buildings and permanent fixtures.
-Customers can also receive financing for up to 10 years or the useful life of machinery and equipment.
+While interest rates from traditional financing sources continue to rise, loans from the HELP Fund offer stable rates as well as financing for 20 years for land, buildings and permanent fixtures.
+Financing is also available for up to 10 years or the useful life of machinery and equipment.
 Loans will not exceed 75 percent of the total project cost.

-To date, Heartland has issued 33 loans, totaling nearly $6.5 million.
-The funds have contributed to infrastructure improvements, regional preparations for growth, investments in new businesses and more.
+To date, Heartland has issued 62 loans, totaling over $17 million.
+The funds have contributed to infrastructure improvements, preparations for growth, investments in new businesses and more.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administrating USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.